 Getting started: The big money comes to those who market their blogging, journalism, or marketing skills directly to editors and businesses.
 To learn how to do that, check out great freelance writing blogs like Make a Living Writing (blogging/marketing), The Renegade Writer (journalism), and The Well-Fed Writer (commercial writing).
 These are only a handful of what’s out there!

-However, if you have a background in a highly desirable field – like medicine or chemistry – and an eye for detail, you might become a specialized editor in that field.
-My own stepmom once worked in the pharmaceutical field, but now makes big money creating and editing medical/pharmaceutical reports from home.
+However, if you have a background in a highly desirable field–like medicine or chemistry–and an eye for detail, you might become a specialized editor in that field.
+One writer I know has a background in chemistry and biology and went on to make big bucks as a medical editor.

-According to the 2012 State of Freelancing Report, about 7.6% of freelancers work as translators.
-If you’re already fluent in multiple languages – particularly if one of those languages is English – you can likely find some high-paying translation work to tackle.
+Fewer freelancers work as translators than writers or editors.
+But if you’re already fluent in multiple languages–particularly if one of those languages is English–you can likely find some high-paying translation work to tackle.

 Do keep in mind, though, that a good translation is about more than just converting a document from one language into another.
 You also need to capture the sense and feel of the original document in a new language, which can be difficult, to say the least!